Labour Hire Licensing Scheme in Victoria

 The Act imposes obligations on both labour hire providers and hosts.
 Certain providers of labour hire services are now required to hold a licence to operate in Victoria and hosts must only use licensed labour hire providers.
 Hosts that engage labour hire providers which do not hold a licence could face significant penalties.

-The Information sheet – Labour Hire Licensing Scheme provides information about the requirements of labour hire providers to be licensed in Victoria, and the obligations of employers when engaging labour hire providers.
+The Information sheet – Managing Labour Hire Workers provides information about the requirements of labour hire providers to be licensed in Victoria, and the obligations of employers when engaging labour hire providers.

 What are ‘labour hire services’?